 Moreton Bay Regional Council is committed to managing stormwater based on best practice principles that ensure integrated solutions with the associated place types.
-These design standards have been prepared to guide new development and should be read in conjunction with the Integrated Design Planning Scheme Policy.
+These design standards have been prepared to guide new development and are to be read in conjunction with the MBRC Planning Scheme and should be read in conjunction with the Integrated Design Planning Scheme Policy.